-- a A matter personal to a member of staff that is being considered by a meeting of the Council or the Personnel & Disciplinary Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chair of the Personnel and Disciplinary Committee or, if they are not available, the vice-Chair of the Personnel and Disciplinary Committee (if there isn't a Vice -Chair, then the Chair of the Council) of absence occasioned by illness or other reason and that person shall report such absence to the Personnel and Disciplinary Committee at its next meeting. - c The Chair of the Personnel and Disciplinary Committee or in their absence, the vice-Chair (if there is one, see 18(b) above) shall conduct a review of the performance and annual appraisal of the work of the Town Clerk/RFO once a year and in good time so as to inform the budget process for the next financial year (in case training needs identified need to be paid for).
-The reviews and appraisal shall be reported in writing to a full Council meeting and are subject to approval by resolution by the Personnel and Disciplinary Committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the Chair of the Personnel and Disciplinary Committee or in their absence, the vice-Chair (if there is one see 18(e) below) in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Personnel and Disciplinary Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Town Clerk/RFO relates to the Chair or vice-Chair (if there is one) of the Personnel and Disciplinary Committee, this shall be communicated to another member of the Personnel and Disciplinary Committee, which shall be reported back and progressed by resolution of the Personnel and Disciplinary Committee.
-(Additional members may need to be co-opted)

-- f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of Council or the Personnel & Disciplinary Committee is subject to Standing Order 11. - Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chair of the Personnel & Disciplinary Committee or, if they are not available, the Vice-Chair of the Personnel & Disciplinary Committee (if there isn't a Vice-Chair, then the Chair of the Council) of absence occasioned by illness or other reason and that person shall report such absence to the Personnel & Disciplinary Committee at its next meeting. - c The Chair of the Personnel & Disciplinary Committee or in their absence, the Vice-Chair (if there is one, see 18(b) above) shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Town Clerk/RFO once a year and in good time so as to inform the budget process for the next financial year (in case training needs identified need to be paid for).
+The reviews and appraisal shall be reported in writing to a Full Council meeting and are subject to approval by resolution by the Personnel & Disciplinary Committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the Chair of the Personnel & Disciplinary Committee or in their absence, the Vice-Chair (if there is one, see 18(b) above) in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Personnel & Disciplinary Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Town Clerk/RFO (or other member of staff) relates to the Chair or Vice-Chair (if there is one) of the Personnel & Disciplinary Committee, this shall be communicated to another member of the Personnel & Disciplinary Committee, which shall be reported back and progressed by resolution of the Personnel & Disciplinary Committee.
+(Additional members may need to be co-opted). - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with Standing Order 11(a), persons with line management responsibilities shall have access to staff records referred to in Standing Order 19(f).